arthur-ai/bench/docs/source/custom_scoring.md

 pip install nltk
 ```

-First make sure `nltk` is installed as a package to your environment, which our custom scorer uses.
+Make sure `nltk` is installed as a package to your environment, which our custom scorer uses.

 ```
 pip install nltk